-Read more about these complications of bulimia
+Read more about bulimia symptoms

 If you have an eating disorder such as bulimia, the first step is to recognise that you have a problem.
 Then, you need to visit your GP for a medical check-up and advice on how to get treatment.

 If you think someone you know has bulimia nervosa, talk to them and try to persuade them to see their GP.

 - bingeing – overeating in a particular pattern

 - purging – trying to reduce the effect of binging by attempting to get calories out of your body